Simon’s top 5 port cask whiskies

 Arran is a quality port cask whisky which offers no artificial colourings and also boasts to be a non chill-filtered whisky.
 What a great start!

-At 50% you are heading almost towards cask strength and for £45-50 it is significantly better value than the Balvenie Port Cask.
-It comes in at 20% more than I paid for the Penderyn but for that extra tender I think it offers a more robust flavour.
-Especially considering that in most instances online, it’s actually the same price.
+At 50% you are heading almost towards cask strength territory and for £45-50 it is significantly better value than the Balvenie Port Cask (coming in at under a third of the price!).
+It comes in at 20% more than I paid for the Penderyn Portwood through Amazon but for that little bit extra I think it offers a more robust flavour.
+Especially considering it is usually the same price elsewhere.

 2. Dalmore Port Cask – 46.5%